-- Owner influence to drive integration of sustainability in portfolio companies Industrivärden's opportunities to exercise active ownership require formal and trust-based influence in the portfolio companies.
-It is therefore vital that Industrivärden has financial opportunities as well as trust capital to maintain its influence. - Good corporate governance and business ethics Both Industrivärden's and the portfolio companies' corporate governance and business ethics are of major importance for sustainable value creation.
-In its capacity as a sizable owner, Industrivärden has great opportunities to influence corporate governance.
-The portfolio companies themselves are to integrate good business ethics in all parts of their operations, which is crucial for upholding the trust of their stakeholders and long-term value creation. - Greater diversity The portfolio companies are required to strive for greater diversity from a double materiality perspective.
-Taking advantage of various perspectives is important for portfolio companies' long-term ability to create value and for the sustainable development of society. - Reduced climate and environmental impact The portfolio companies are required to strive for reduced climate and environmental impact from a double materiality perspective.
-Reduced impact creates opportunities for value creation at the same time that a slow pace of transition may entail direct as well as indirect risks and costs. - Responsible employers The portfolio companies are to be responsible employers from a double materiality perspective.
-Attracting and retaining relevant expertise is crucial to be able to generate enduring value creation in the portfolio companies.
+- Attractive returns at balanced risk By owning quality companies with proven business models, to which Industrivärden contributes through engaged ownership, opportunities for long-term value creation increase while risk decreases.
+It is thus important that portfolio companies are able to minimize risks and capitalize on value creation opportunities within the framework of their own sustainability influence and external sustainability factors. - Owner influence to drive integration of sustainability in portfolio companies Industrivärden's opportunities to exercise active ownership require formal and trust-based influence in portfolio companies.
+It is therefore vital that Industrivärden has financial opportunities as well as trust capital to maintain its influence. - Good corporate governance and business ethics Industrivärden's and portfolio companies' corporate governance and business ethics are of major importance for sustainable value creation.
+In its capacity as a sizable owner, Industrivärden has good opportunities to influence corporate governance.
+Portfolio companies themselves are to integrate good business ethics in all parts of their operations, which is crucial for upholding the trust of their stakeholders and long-term value creation.

+Responsible employers and good diversity Portfolio companies are to be responsible employers from a double materiality perspective.
+Attracting and retaining relevant expertise is crucial for generating enduring value creation in the portfolio companies.